Davis, Lakers run past Rockets for 3-1 West semifinals lead

 That was one of the few complaints the Lakers could make after Game 4.

-Russell Westbrook had 25 points and James Harden had 21 for the Rockets, who got 19 from Eric Gordon and 14 from Austin Rivers.
+Russell Westbrook had 25 points and James Harden had 21 — on 2-for-11 shooting — for the Rockets, who got 19 from Eric Gordon and 14 from Austin Rivers.

+The scoring margins were massive: Houston got outscored 62-24 in points in the paint, 17-3 on second-chance points, 19-2 on fast-break points.

+“We know we’re in a big hole now, but the next game is the game we’ve got to win,” Rockets coach Mike D’Antoni said.
+“We’ll go out and if we lay it on the line like the way we did in the fourth quarter, we’ll be fine.”

 The Lakers were up by 23 midway through the fourth, well on their way to a blowout win.
 That’s when Houston’s offense woke up.

 Westbrook made a corner 3 with 3:01 left, Harden got a steal and a pair of free throws on the next possession, and the Rockets put together a 18-2 run to get within 103-96.
-The Lakers turned the ball over on four consecutive possessions during that stretch, unable to get anything going.
+The Lakers turned the ball over on four consecutive possessions during that stretch, giving Houston life.

+“I think we did a good job getting more aggressive, and that led to a lot more opportunities offensively,” Harden said.

+Harden was then asked why the Rockets were flat through three quarters.

+“Good question,” Harden said, later adding, “there’s nothing we can do about it now.”

-Smartly, though, on the biggest possession of the night as the clock ticked inside the two-minute mark, they went to Davis.
-Gordon, who stands about half-a-foot shorter than Davis, had no chance as the Laker All-Star scored in the lane to push the lead back out to nine and buy the Lakers a bit of breathing room.
+The Lakers, on their biggest possession of the night, went to Davis — who was guarded by Gordon, who stands about half-a-foot shorter than Davis.
+It led to an easy score for Davis with 1:47 left, and the Lakers had a bit of breathing room.

 This is how easy things were for the Lakers: In the third quarter, James grabbed a defensive rebound, turned and fired a 70-foot pass — soccer throw-in style — to Davis, the ball sailing over the five Rockets who were jogging back on defense.
 Davis caught the pass in stride and laid it in for a score, the ball never touching the ground.

-And this is how difficult things were for the Rockets: They went 4 for 20 from the field over a 17-minute stretch spanning from late in the first quarter to early in the third.
-James had only four points in those minutes, but the Rockets’ drought meant a three-point deficit ballooned to 21.
+And this is how difficult things were for the Rockets: They went 4 for 20 from the field over a 16-minute stretch spanning from late in the first quarter to early in the third, getting outscored 41-23 and seeing their deficit growing from three to 21.

-The Lakers won Game 3 by holding Houston to 38 points in the second half — and set themselves up to win Game 4 by clamping down again, this time in the first half.
+The Lakers won Game 3 by holding Houston to 38 points in the second half — and clamped down again in the first half of Game 4.
 It was 57-41 Lakers at the break, meaning Houston had scored 79 points in its last 48 minutes of basketball.

 For context: The Rockets had 79 points in a two-quarter span on five different occasions this season.
+The stretch in the fourth made it interesting, but the Lakers never lost the lead.

+“Overall, it’s a heck of a win for our group,” Lakers coach Frank Vogel said.
+“Again, we’re not going to be comfortable playing against this team with the firepower they have.”

 TIP-INS